Boardytale/boardytale/README.md

 open IDE, set dart executables

+run `npm install` restart of your console/IDE might be needed after this step.

 run `npm run pub-get-all` to get dart dependencies for all packages, wait until finished

 run `npm run set-config-dev` to create a config file